 Another great tool is Portent’s Content Idea Generator.
 This tool works similarly to HubSpot’s Blog Topic Generator, but it also gives you a catchy title for your blog post idea.

-While there are a few things you should do when writing title tags, there are also a few things you should avoid.
+While there are a few things you should do when writing SEO titles, there are also a few things you should avoid.
 These include:

 1. Avoid using stop words